thephez/backup-readme/platform/markdown/platform-protocol-reference-overview.md

 In addition to ensuring data complies with predefined JSON Schemas, DPP also defines rules for hashing and serialization of these objects.

-> ❗️ Breaking changes
->
-> **Dash Platform Protocol 0.22**
-> A number of breaking changes were introduced in DPP 0.22.
-Details can be found in the [GitHub release](https://github.com/dashevo/platform/releases/tag/v0.22.0).
->
-> **Dash Platform Protocol 0.21**
-> A number of breaking changes were introduced in DPP 0.21.
-Details can be found in the [GitHub release](https://github.com/dashevo/js-dpp/releases/tag/v0.21.0).
->
-> **Dash Platform Protocol 0.20**
-> This release updated to a newer version of JSON Schema (2020-12 spec) and also switched to a new regex module (Re2) for improved security.
-More details can be found in the [GitHub release](https://github.com/dashevo/js-dpp/releases/tag/v0.20.0).

 # Reference Implementation

-The current reference implementation is the (JavaScript) [js-dpp](https://github.com/dashevo/platform/tree/master/packages/js-dpp) library.
-The schemas and meta-schemas referred to in this specification can be found here in the reference implementation: <https://github.com/dashpay/platform/tree/master/packages/js-dpp/schema>.
+The current reference implementation is the (Rust) [rs-dpp](https://github.com/dashevo/platform/tree/master/packages/rs-dpp) library.
+The schemas and meta-schemas referred to in this specification can be found here in the reference implementation: <https://github.com/dashpay/platform/tree/master/packages/rs-dpp/src/schema>.

+# Release Notes

+Release notes for past versions are located on the [dashpay/platform GitHub release page](https://github.com/dashpay/platform/releases).
+They provide information about breaking changes, features, and fixes.

 # Topics